-Gandhi was perhaps the most influential yet misunderstood figure of the 20th century.
-Drawing close attention to Gandhi’s last years, this book explores the marked change in his understanding of the acceptance of non-violence by Indians.
+Gandhi was perhaps the most influential yet misunderstood figure of the twentieth century.
+Drawing close attention to his last years, this book explores the marked change in his understanding of the acceptance of non-violence by Indians.
 It points to a startling discovery Gandhi made in the years preceding India’s Independence and Partition: the struggle for freedom which he had all along believed to be non-violent was in fact not so.
-He realised that there was a causal relationship between the path of illusory ahimsa which had held sway during the freedom struggle and the violence that erupted thereafter during Partition.
+He realised that there was a causal relationship between the path of illusory ahimsa, which had held sway during the freedom struggle, and the violence that erupted thereafter during Partition.

+Foreword.
 Author’s preface.
 Translator’s note.
-Introduction to the secod edition.
+Introduction to the secod edition: seeking to understand Gandhi.
 1. Facing Gandhi: facing oneself 2.
 Gandhi’s swaraj 3.
 Gandhi’s sorrows 4.
 The possibility of ahimsa?
 5. An impossible possibility?